Get the Best WordPress Backup

 Lastly, hit Activate.
 You can now move your local WordPress site to a live server!

 You can give your backup a custom name at the top of the page.
-Although Duplicator supports many cloud storage locations like Google Drive and Dropbox, you’ll need to select the Local option:
+Although Duplicator supports many cloud storage locations like Wasabi, Google Drive, and Dropbox, select the Local option.

 As a final step, download the archive file.
 Duplicator allows you to simply drop this file into your live WordPress installation and immediately start importing your local site data.